BaraSedih11/Linear-Regression-in-scikit-learn/README.md

 3. Open and run the Jupyter Notebook `Linear-Regression-in-scikit-learn.ipynb` using Jupyter Notebook or JupyterLab.

-4. Follow along with the code and comments in the notebook to understand how polynomial regression is implemented using Python.
+4. Follow along with the code and comments in the notebook to understand how linear regression is implemented using Python.

 ## Acknowledgements